 Here at Bowness Primary School, we aim to develop an ethos, which demonstrates to the children how much we value them coming to school regularly and on time.
 We teach the children that regular and punctual attendance is an essential ingredient for their learning to be effective.
-Each Friday attendance is celebrated in the Head of Schools assembly with the winning class receiving an reward.
+Each Friday attendance is celebrated in the Head of Schools assembly with the winning class receiving a reward.
 Class attendance is also displayed weekly on the school attendance display and on the school newsletter.
 At the end of each half term, pupils achieving 96% or above attendance earns a special reward or treat chosen by the School Councillors.
 Mrs Forster announces the winners of the attendance awards by sending each child an individual note or invitation.
 At the end of the school year children with 100% attendance are rewarded.

 Monitoring Attendance and Punctuality

 The school target for attendance is 96% or above.
 We monitor attendance on a weekly basis and send letters to parents whose child's attendance is below 95%, their attendance is monitored weekly for improvements.
 All parents receive attendance reports each half term to inform them of their child's attendance and absences.
 Late arrivals are monitored on a weekly basis too and letters will be issued to parents/carers of pupils who have arrived late on more than 5 occasions during half term.
 If the pupil continues to be late, parents will be asked to attend a meeting with the Head of School.

 Fixed Penalty Notices